smartfog/fogflow/doc/en/source/example2.rst

 *****************************************
-Define and launch a service topology
+Define and test a service topology
 *****************************************